SystemsApproach/ops/lifecycle.rst

 .. todo::

-   All about Rancher, Fleet, and Terraform.
+   All about Fleet (and fold in Terraform, which continuously updates the underlying Platform).
 Also talk about incremental rollout, including staging.
+At least a sidebar about Fleet performance (and the load it puts on repos).

 4.5 What about GitOps?
 ----------------------